biosimulations/biosimulations/docs/users/simulating-projects.md

     --archive /tmp/project/{ name-of-COMBINE-archive } \
     --out-dir /tmp/results
 ```
-Your COMBINE archive should be located at `path-to-directory-of-COMBINE-archive/name-of-COMBINE-archive`.
+Your COMBINE/OMEX archive should be located at `path-to-directory-of-COMBINE-archive/name-of-COMBINE-archive`.

 The results will be saved to `path-to-save-results`.
 The data for reports and plots will be saved in Hierarchical Data Format 5 (HDF5) format and plots will be saved in Portable Document Format (PDF) and bundled into a single zip archive.
 See the [specifications for reports](../concepts/conventions/simulation-run-reports.md) for more information about the format of reports.